kaeedo/Scrutiny/README.md

 - [x] Setup proper build scripts

 ## TODO General
+- [x] More code examples
 - [ ] Implement some kind of Conversion flow
 - [ ] Implement some kind of parameterised input data
 - [ ] Add a concept of Personas
 - [ ] Documentation
-- [ ] More code examples
 - [ ] More unit/integration tests
-- [ ] Use Fable to create a javascript release and npm package for usage from Node.js
+- [ ] Use Fable to create a javascript release and npm package for usage from Node.js (maybe)
 - [ ] Documentation
 - [ ] Create nice interface for usage from C#
 - [ ] Make pretty report page